Maelstrom gene

 The gene Maelstrom, Mael, creates a protein, which was first located in Drosophila melanogaster in the nuage perinuclear structure and has functionality analogous to the spindle, spn, gene class.
-Its mamallian homolog is MAEL.
+Its mammalian homolog is MAEL.

 In Drosophila

 Maelstrom helps establish anterior-posterior and dorsal-ventral symmetry by coordinating to the Microtubule-Organizing Center (MTOC) and assists Vasa establish a concentration gradient of Bicaudal D (BicD) in the developing Drosophila oocyte.
 Similar to other spindle-class genes, maelstrom defects can lead to the failed production of a karyosome.
 Mael has also been shown to repress microRNA-7 (miR-7), which in turn regulates the Bag-of-marbles (BAM) protein and secures correct germline differentiation.

 Short RNAs are well-known to silence TEs (transposable elements) through the RNAi (RNA interference) pathway, and Piwi-associated RNAs (piRNAs) play a crucial role in transposon silencing in the germline.
 The Maelstrom protein forms a complex with piRISC to silence transposons and therefore stabilize the germline cell genome.